Waterford Motorcycle Accident Attorney

 Combatting these false assumptions by insurance companies and juries is what we do.
 Biased perceptions and incorrect information can affect the outcome of a claim, and we know how to combat that.A Waterford Motorcycle Accident Can Cause Severe Injuries

 Because of the lack of protection in an accident, a motorcycle rider can suffer serious injuries such as:

-- Bone fractures: A collision with a motor vehicle can cause serious bone fractures to a motorcycle rider.
-Wrists and ankles are common locations, which can prevent the rider from working and require surgical repair.
+- Bone fractures: A collision with a motor vehicle can cause severe bone fractures to a motorcycle rider.
+Wrists and ankles are common locations that can prevent the rider from working and require surgical repair.

 - Traumatic brain injuries: Although wearing a protective helmet significantly lowers the risk of a TBI, they still occur in some cases.
-In a severe TBI, the patient may be unable to continue working and suffer severe cognitive changes, which requires around-the-clock care.
+In a severe TBI, the patient may be unable to continue working and suffer extreme cognitive changes, which require around-the-clock care.

 - Spinal cord injuries: An injury to the spinal cord can result in temporary or permanent paralysis.
 This results in disability and the need for a caretaker to perform everyday tasks.

 - Road rash: Severe road rash can remove layers of skin, requiring grafts to repair and embed dirt, gravel, and other debris, leading to infection.

 - Abdominal trauma: Injury to the abdomen can result in internal bleeding or organ damage, which can be life-threatening.
 Abdominal trauma often requires emergency surgical repair and can result in a drawn-out time to heal.

 - Facial trauma: This may range from broken teeth to a fractured jaw, cheek, or eye socket, lacerations that result in scarring or disfigurement, and other injuries.
 In cases where plastic surgery is needed, it usually isn't covered by insurance.
 Placing a compensation claim can recover the money needed to make these repairs.